James de la Cloche: John Lingard

-Miss Edith Carey
+Edith Carey

-She is convinced that James is really the son of Charles II and Marguerite Carteret.
+Carey was convinced that James is really the son of Charles II and Marguerite Carteret.
 He would have been ordained a priest in Rome before returning to London in order to catechize (convert) in father.
 He vanished after the letter from Charles II to Oliva, dated 18 November 1668.

 According to her, Charles II had Louis XIV arrange the arrest of this embarrassing bastard son in France (in July 1669) and then his incarceration in Pinerolo, which gives the identification with the Man in the Iron Mask, being then cousin of Louis XIV as the son of his first cousin.
 The Prince Stuardo would then have been made up by Charles II in order to explain James’ disappearance.

 Charles II would then have got rid of his bastard son, a few month only after requesting his return to London, in order to appeal to his new priest status to be catechized.

 Marcel Pagnol disagrees with this theory, arguing that Charles II, who made other bastard sons dukes, would certainly not have had James life-imprisoned after having recognised him.

 Andrew Lang

-According to him, if James de la Cloche had been of royal blood and had acquired deep religious creeds, he would not have married a commoner or displayed his money.
+According to Lang, if James de la Cloche had been of royal blood and had acquired deep religious creeds, he would not have married a commoner or displayed his money.
 Lang made up his mind to demonize James, considering him as a "bold crook" who screwed Father Oliva for the sole purpose of getting money out of him.

 This is what Marcel Pagnol retrieves in the Jersey's dictionary: James was not the king's bastard son, but a megalomaniac crook, who died in Naples in on 10 September 1669.